Josh Robinson (cornerback): Professional career

+Pre-draft

 Robinson attended the NFL Scouting Combine in Indianapolis, Indiana and completed all of the combine drills.
 He increased his draft value by running the 40-yard dash in 4.32-4.33 seconds, placing first among all prospects who participated.
 He also impressed scouts with a 38.5 inch vertical jump.
 On March 28, 2012, he attended Central Florida's pro day, but opted to stand on his combine numbers and only performed positional drills.
 During the pre-draft process, he attended private workouts and visits with the Baltimore Ravens and Buffalo Bills.
 At the conclusion of the pre-draft process, Robinson was projected to be a second round pick by NFL draft experts and scouts.
 He was ranked the fourth best cornerback prospect in the draft by NFL analyst Mike Mayock, was ranked the fifth best cornerback by DraftScout.com, and was ranked the seventh best cornerback by the Bleacher Report.